 A wellness centre that makes you feel good just by being there.
 The incredibly light, bright space plays host to yoga and pilates classes, therapies to give you a boost, and is available to hire for parties when you want to let your hair down.

-This small eatery is the original Sodo Pizza post where you’ll find the most delicious, crispy sourdough-based pizzas this side of London.
-If you can’t secure one of their few tables, the canteen style shared space allows for a fun and buzzy vibe.
-Don’t let the limited menu put you off, everything on there is done to perfection.
-Their booze list is also spot on.
+The original Sodo Pizza, where you’ll find the most delicious, crispy sourdough pizzas this side of London.
+If you can’t grab one of their few tables, the canteen-style shared space provides a neat spot to grab a bite.
+Don’t let the limited menu put you off; everything here is done perfectly (including the drinks list).

 An absolute stalwart for anyone in E5, this long-standing pub has something for all seasons, whether that’s a beer in the garden in summer, or a cosy fire to sit around in winter.
 Expect gastro pub grub, decent ale, and good vibes.